 9. How we collect, use and disclose non-personal information

 Non-personal information is any information that does not reveal your identity or directly relate to you as a person.
 Non-personal information may also include personal information we have de-identified or aggregated, to the point where it no longer identifies a particular individual.

-We may anonymize, or otherwise strip any personal information or other information we collect of all personally identifying characteristics and may use or share that aggregated, anonymized data with third parties for any purposes we deem appropriate.
+We may anonymize any personal information (i.e. render it so that it irreversibly no longer allows the person to be identified directly or indirectly) and may use or share that anonymized data with third parties for any purposes we deem appropriate.
 We may also make certain aggregated non-personal information available to strategic partners and third-party service providers that work with Peoples Group, to provide or support products and services, to conduct data analysis, to develop and improve products and services, and to determine the effectiveness of promotional campaigns.
 We reserve the right to use and share any non-personal information with third parties for any lawful purpose.

 If we ever combine non-personal information with any personal information, we will obtain your consent and treat it as personal information is treated under this Policy.